ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/instructions.md

   prepare-test.sh make-keys [domain-name]
       - This performs step 3 below.
   prepare-test.sh compile-program [domain-name]
-      - This performs step 4 below.
+      - This performs step 4 to 5 below.
   prepare-test.sh make-policy [domain-name]
-      - This performs steps 5 and 6 below.
+      - This performs steps 6 and 7 below.
   prepare-test.sh compile-certifier [domain-name]
-      - This performs step 7 below.
+      - This performs step 8 below.
   prepare-test.sh copy-files [domain-name]
-      - This performs steps 8 and 9 below.
+      - This performs steps 9 to 12 below.

 Each of these subcommands is runable from prepare-test.sh, for example, you could run,